finom/seemple-examples-and-tutorials/events/README.md

 Matreshka.trigger(object, 'someevent', 1, 2, 3);
 ```

 You can notice Backbone syntax here.
-That’s right: the first lines of Matreshka’s code were being written under the impression of Backbone (even the code has originally been borrowed from it, though it has undergone substantial transformation later).
+That’s right: the first lines of Matreshka.js code were being written under the impression of Backbone (even the code has originally been borrowed from it, though it has undergone substantial transformation later).

 Hereafter, in this post, I will show alternative methods which use ``this`` key-word (except the examples of delegated events).
 Just remember that [on](http://matreshka.io/#!Matreshka.on), [once](http://matreshka.io/#!Matreshka.once), [onDebounce](http://matreshka.io/#!Matreshka.onDebounce), [trigger](http://matreshka.io/#!Matreshka.trigger), [set](http://matreshka.io/#!Matreshka.set), [bindNode](http://matreshka.io/#!Matreshka.bindNode) and other methods of Matreshka.js have got static alternatives which accept a custom target object as the first argument.